Sex work: History

 Stigmas are negative and often derogatory ideas and labels that are placed on one or more members of a community.
 A prevalent stigma of sex workers that is circulated through various media platforms is the "whore" stigma in which sex workers are labelled as "whores" due to the nature and abundance of client relationships.

 A history of media narratives of sex workers was studied to yield the top three most common storylines shown in media about sex works.
 First, sex workers are shown as carriers and sources of disease.
 Second, sex work is shown as a social problem that varies in severity.
 And third, sex work is almost always portrayed in media to occur outdoors, which adds to negative social perceptions that associate sex work to be dirty or public.
 Across all of these narratives, we typically see a gendered hierarchy in which women of various ages are shown as the sex workers and men are portrayed as the authoritative role of pimps, clients, and law enforcers.

 A study in 2006 from the University of Victoria found that when compared to media representations of sex work, firsthand experiences of sex workers were far from similar.
 It was found that even though inaccurate, media portrayals of sex work are formed from rigid social and cultural scripts that perpetuate stigma and provide influence to news coverage and negative perceptions of sex work.

 The HIV/AIDS epidemic presented a new challenge to sex workers.
 The criminalization of exposing others to HIV/AIDS significantly impacted sex workers.
+Gay-related immune disorder, or GRID (later changed to AIDS), made headlines in 1985 and led to intermittent sex work.
+Sex workers were wrongfully held responsible for the transmission of the infection due to the stigma associated with HIV/AIDS, which resulted in discrimination against them.
 Harm reduction strategies were organized providing testing, counseling, and supplies to stop the spread of the disease.
 This experience organizing helped facilitate future action for social justice.
 The threat of violence persists in many types of sex work.
 Unionization of legal types of sex work such as exotic dancers, lobbying of public health officials and labor officials, and human rights agencies has improved conditions for many sex workers.
 Nonetheless, the political ramifications of supporting a stigmatized population make organizing around sex work difficult.
 Despite these difficulties, actions against violence and for increased visibility and rights persist drawing hundreds of thousands of participants.
 Women in the sex trade are more susceptible to experiencing more stigma and discrimination than men.
-This stigma and discrimination is attributed to the negative social connotation of the job title "sex worker" and social perspective that sex workers have closer exposure to sexually transmitted diseases like HIV and AIDS.
+This stigma and discrimination is attributed to the negative social connotation of the job title "sex worker" and social perspective that sex workers have closer exposure to sexually transmitted infections like HIV and AIDS.
 These stigmas influence how society interacts with sex workers.
 In 2011, many sex workers in Hong Kong reported having a verbally or physically abusive interaction with a police officer or healthcare official, which prompted a negative impact on overall health and unequal access to healthcare.